ledy-ccl/cs348-hw4/aux_readme_1.md

 ## Testing

-To test this lab, we'll create several testing files that contain a bunch of facts (similar to the ones provided).
-Each fact will be asserted one-by-one into the KB.
-After asserting the facts, a query will be constructed and the KB will be asked for a fact.  *We also recommend you make your own testing files, and feel free to share them on Piazza.**.
-When sharing tests, please provide your rationale to the test, explain what you hope to test and/or how you developed the test.
+To test your code, we shall create several testing files that will contain a bunch of facts similar to the ones provided.
+Each fact will be asserted one by one into the KB.
+After asserting the facts, a query will be constructed, and the KB will be asked for a fact.  *We also recommend you make your own testing files, and feel free to share them on Campuswire.**.
+When sharing tests, please provide your rationale for the test, explain what you hope to test, and/or how you developed the test.

 # Looking ahead